Mobile Image Desktop Image

 Overlay image

-4 Weeks to Save Sheffield's Green Belt
+Final Chance to Save Sheffield's Green Belt

 Sheffield Council plans to release almost all of S13's Green Belt for development.
-We have four weeks to say no.
+This is now the final consultation before the Plan can be adopted.

-The Government Inspectors examining the Sheffield Plan are currently consulting on the Main Modifications - the final proposed changes before the Plan can be adopted.
+The Government Inspectors are consulting on the Main Modifications - the final proposed changes to the Sheffield Plan.

 Two of those modifications would formally insert major Green Belt developments into the Plan, including the sites affecting S13.